emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # The Echo Option {#echo}

-The Echo option is a lightweight server-driven challenge-response mechanism for CoAP, motivated by the need for a server to verify freshness of a request as described in {{req-fresh}}.
+The Echo option is a lightweight server-driven challenge-response mechanism for CoAP, motivated by a need for a server to verify freshness of a request as described in {{req-fresh}}.
 With request freshness we mean that the server can determine that the client (or in the case of hop-by-hop security the proxy) sent the request recently.
 The time threshold for being fresh is application specific.
 The Echo option value is a challenge from the server to the client included in a CoAP response and echoed back to the server in one or more CoAP requests.

 ## Option Format {#echo-format}